-10. The Select Committee and its predecessor, has played a key role in the continuing development of the Education and Lifelong Learning Agenda in the Borough, particularly since the OFTSED Inspection of the LEA in 2002.
+10. The former Select Committee and its successor have and will play a key role in the continuing development of the Education and Lifelong Learning Agenda in the Borough, particularly since the OFTSED Inspection of the LEA in 2002.
 Whilst the focus of the new Children's Services Select Committee will change to reflect the "Every Child Matters" outcomes, there will continue to be important "Education issues" for the new Committee including support for schools, the Council's corporate parent role and school performance and key stage results.